openvinotoolkit/openvino/docs/OV_Runtime_UG/Samples_Overview.md

 source <INSTALL_DIR>/setupvars.sh
 ```

-**Optional:** The OpenVINO environment variables are removed when you close the
+**Optional**: The OpenVINO environment variables are removed when you close the
 shell.
 You can permanently set the environment variables as follows:

 1. Open the `.bashrc` file in `<user_home_directory>`: